hariniv22/Covid_19_Data_Analysis/README.md

  - Using features such as sex,	age_group,	race_ethnicity, hosp_yn, icu_yn, medcon

 #### Random Forest Classifier
+ - Random Forest Classifier to see if we can get a different accuracy score.
+ - Once pro is using the feature importance to see the importance of the features selected.

 ### Description of accuracy score